-In this post we’ll take a look at 11 of the best Ableton Live tutorials you can find online.
+In this post we’ll take a look at some of the best Ableton Live tutorials you can find online.

 Each of these these courses are taught by either professional music producers, experienced sound engineers, certified Ableton Live trainers, or all of the above.
 Many of whom have worked directly with some of the leading artists in the world.
 Or have themselves produced chart topping hits internationally.